Do Honda Accords Come In AWD? (Explained Clearly)

 If AWD is a must, the Civic would not deliver it.

-This is why Honda engineers prioritised tyre grip, chassis balance, and stability control over adding AWD to sedans, where the trade-offs outweighed real-world benefits.
+Honda engineers deliberately chose tyre grip, chassis balance, and stability control over AWD in sedans because the trade-offs outweighed any real-world benefit for typical sedan drivers.

 Honda does not offer AWD in the Accord or Civic because it would increase costs, reduce fuel economy, and provide little benefit for most sedan drivers.
 The company focuses AWD on SUVs and trucks where winter traction matters more.